adityoari/cis-lab/AS3-Override/README.md

     * Backend Service port
 <br/><br/>

+5. Admin creates ConfigMap definition

+    * Namespace and name as defined in CIS Deployment
+    * Labels of overrideAS3 and f5type
+    * Tenant defined as CIS partition
+    * Application matching Ingress AS3
+    * Components overrides
+<br/><br/>

-5. IngressClass definition is pushed to Kubernetes API
+6. IngressClass definition is pushed to Kubernetes API
-6. Ingress definition is pushed to Kubernetes API
+7. Ingress and ConfigMap definitions are pushed to Kubernetes API
-7. CIS POD detects new Ingress
+8. CIS POD detects new Ingress
-8. CIS POD combines the new Ingress with the existing NodePort Service
+9. CIS POD combines the new Ingress with the existing NodePort Service

     * Looks up the Namespace of the Service
-    * Matches the Service name
-    * Matches the Service port
+    * Matches the Service name & port
     * Looks up the nodePort
 <br/><br/>

-7. CIS POD composes AS3 declaration to be pushed to BIG-IP
+10. CIS POD composes AS3 declaration to be pushed to BIG-IP

     * Tenant name is the BIG-IP Partition in CIS definition
     * Endpoint Policy